NandRabadiya/WealthVerse/README.md

 ---

 ## **🎯 Vision**
-WealthVerse aspires to be the go‑to companion for financial literacy and eco‑awareness, helping users optimize budgets while making greener choices.
-Next steps include predictive budgeting, personalized saving goals, and community‑driven carbon‑saving challenges.
+WealthVerse aspires to be the go‑to companion for financial literacy and eco‑awareness.